FAQs

 How do I find an in-network provider (UMR)?

-To locate an in-network provider, CLICK HERE
+To locate an in-network provider,

-For help determining which network service area you are in, see the 2024 HSHS Benefits Guide
+For help determining which network service area you are in, see the

 If you have a dependent who lives outside of the network area, such as a child attending college, you can register your dependent with UMR after you receive your ID card.
 Call UMR to get started (1-800-221-6346).
+Once your dependet is registered, they will receive the HSHS Extended benefit level for all in-network services.

-What is the “Total Compensation Statement”?
+What is the HSHS Retirement Program?

 Who is eligible for the HSHS Student Loan Repayment Program?